Traveller’s Tale: Tips for Planning a Visit to Graceland, USA

 For more information, visit www.graceland.com.

 Do you have any tips for planning a visit to Graceland?
-We would love to hear from you.
-Please leave a comment below.
+Leave a comment below.

 Adam Ford is editor of Top Oz Tours and Travel Ideas, and a travel TV presenter, writer, blogger, and photographer.
 He has travelled extensively through Europe, Asia, North America, Africa, and the Middle East.
 Adam worked as a travel consultant for a number of years with Flight Centre before taking up the opportunity to travel the world himself as host of the TV series Tour the World on Network Ten.
 He loves to experience everything a new destination has to offer and is equally at home in a five-star Palazzo in Pisa or a home-stay in Hanoi.